Content Fragment Models

 • To allow AEM to store direct JSON that you have copy/pasted from another service.

-• The JSON will be passed through, and output as JSON in GraphQL.
+• The JSON is passed through, and output as JSON in GraphQL.

 • Tab Placeholder